HISTORY OF ABEJA

-THE 1900'S & THE KIBLER FARM
+THE KIBLER FARM

-RESTORATION BEGINS AND THEN MILL CREEK INN
+RESTORATION BEGINS & MILL CREEK INN

 In 1986, Greg and Vanessa Finch purchased the farm, which had been lived in by members of the Kibler family for almost 100 years.
 By that time, only 42 acres remained and the farmstead was essentially derelict with most of the buildings in a state of abandonment and serious disrepair.
 Slowly, over a fourteen-year period, Greg and Vanessa began to clean up the individual buildings and eventually started the Mill Creek Inn.
 The Summer Kitchen and the Chicken Coop were the first two cottages to be restored.

 Companions in life and work, John Abbott and Molly Galt joined Ken and Ginger in the spring of 2002, forming a partnership.
-John began his winemaking career in the Napa Valley when, as a new college graduate, he went to work first for Pine Ridge and later for Acacia Winery.
+John began his winemaking career in the Napa Valley when, as a new college graduate, he went to work for Pine Ridge, and later for Acacia Winery.
 In 1994, he and Molly moved to Walla Walla to begin Canoe Ridge Vineyard, where he was the winemaker for nearly ten years and she was in charge of all on-site marketing and public relations.
 Proud of their success at Canoe Ridge, eventually both left to begin a winery again, but with a new focus and a new approach.
-A shared vision of quality and determination to be a leader in the future of Washington State Cabernet made the foursome a perfect team.
+A shared vision of quality and determination to be a leader in the future of Washington State Cabernet made the foursome at Abeja a perfect team.
 The first wines of Abeja were released in the autumn of 2003.
-Since that time, the wines of Abeja have become well known and highly respected in each of their categories.
+Since that time, the wines of Abeja have become well-known and highly respected in each of their categories.

+Over the last two decades, the splendor of the property, the unmatched hospitality, and the quality of the wine have firmly established Abeja in the Walla Walla community and beyond.
 Preserving an old property, such as this one, is important to all of us who live and work here.
 It is part of the Walla Walla Valley’s history, and with a new purpose will continue to be for many years to come.